DonitaCipcon/DoniActivity1/README.md

-"Hi this is doni, and this is my first jenkins activity."
+"Hello, this is doni and this is my first jenkins activity."